 Topic of Study: Economic development in the Russian Far East & implications for North Korea

 During the Russian Far East research trip, I was able to meet not only experts from academia, but also policy makers from Russian Ministry of Foreign affairs.
 I was able to conduct interviews and hear their insight regarding my research topic on how we can incentivize DPRK to shift its national priority with “Carrot” policy.
-Specifically speaking, I had a better understanding of what are the current economic development programs in RFE, and to what extent Russia and DPRK are still cooperating under sanctions.
+Specifically speaking, I had a better understanding of the current economic development programs in RFE, and to what extent Russia and DPRK are still cooperating under sanctions.

 Topic of Study: Investment climate in the Russian Far East